Online Property Tax Payment - FAQ

 Some block and lot designations contain a letter after the number, called the "suffix".
 You should enter the suffix directly after the numeric portion of the block or lot number (for example, '25B' or '1234L').
 If you are still having problems finding a property tax record, please leave off the suffix, and the system will return all records matching the specified block and lot number, regardless of suffix.

-If you have followed the guidelines above and are still unable to find a property that you know exists in San Francisco, please contact the Treasurer and Tax Collector or call our Taxpayer Assistance help line at (415) 554-4400.
+If you have followed the guidelines above and are still unable to find a property that you know exists in San Francisco, please contact the Treasurer and Tax Collector or call our Taxpayer Assistance help line at 3-1-1 from within San Francisco; if calling from outside the (415) area code, call (415) 701-2311.

 Are property tax assistance programs available for senior citizens, blind, or disabled homeowners?